Flagsmith/terraform-provider-flagsmith/docs/resources/feature.md

 - `initial_value` (String) Determines the initial value of the feature.
 - `is_archived` (Boolean) Can be used to archive/unarchive a feature.
 If unspecified, it will default to false
 - `owners` (Set of Number) List of user IDs representing the owners of the feature.
+- `type` (String) Type of the feature, can be STANDARD, or MULTIVARIATE. if unspecified, it will default to STANDARD

 ### Read-Only